Cost Accounting Modules

-Define your own complex cost structures to use in your company’s cost accounting activities.
+Define your own complex yet flexible cost structures to use in your company’s cost accounting activities.

-Set up a sophisticated, detailed cost structure for each operation in the process routing of each product including purchased materials, ingredients and components.
-You can apply the cost structure to inventory at any point in time to obtain valuation based on any cost model.
+You can set up a flexible, detailed cost structure for each operation and for each product, including purchased materials, ingredients and components.
+You can apply the cost structure to inventory at any time to obtain valuation based on a choice of cost models.
 Analyze costs using reports such as cost of goods sold, purchase price variance and standard cost activity.

-- Cost of goods received (COGR) Purchase price variance Report (PPV) of Standard Costing Activity (SCAR)
+- Analyze cost of goods received (COGR) and purchase price variance (PPV) of standard cost activity report (SCAR)

 - Define and configure cost types (labor, material, overhead, etc.) and subtypes (setup labor, production labor, etc.) that are used throughout the system

-- Required for all costing methods and to configure labor activity tracking
+- Utilize cost setup in all costing methods and in configuring labor activity tracking

 Part Cost Structure

-- Enter values for each cost component manually or have the system calculate them automatically based on user-defined formulae which draw on data from elsewhere in the system, such as standard production, labor, workcenter and other costs
+- Enter values for each cost component manually or have the system calculate them automatically based on user-defined formulas that draw on data from elsewhere in the system, such as standard production, labor, work center and other costs

 - Define multiple cost models